Chelsea, Borussia bounce back in Champions League

-Robert Lewandowski scored twice as Dortmund, last-season’s runner-up, defeated Marseille 3-0 in Group F. Arsenal leads the group with six points after a 2-0 win over Napoli.
+Robert Lewandowski scored a brace as Dortmund, last-season’s runner-up, defeated Marseille 3-0 in Group F. Arsenal leads the group with six points after a 2-0 win over Napoli.

 Missing the injured Lionel Messi, Barcelona earned a workmanlike second win in Group H, courtesy of Cesc Fabregas’ strike at the scene of last season’s shock defeat.